 This project helped the students to immediately use the gained knowledge.
 Moreover, combining all these activities and teamwork, the students practiced key skills for the 21st century.

-Janne likes to work with the educational technology and he keeps himself updated:
+Janne likes to work with the educational tools for students and he keeps himself updated:

 “Nowadays we have new apps and stuff like that, which have inspired me and I have found my profession again and new ways to teach,” says Janne about his job.